 Head swimming and diving coach Mandy Commons-DiSalle talks about her squad as they get closer to the Oct.
 17 season opener versus Xavier.

-During her time at UC, Commons-DiSalle has served as the recruiting coordinator for both the men's and women's programs.
+During her time as an assistant at UC, Commons-DiSalle has served as the recruiting coordinator for both the men’s and women’s programs.
 Recently, she was responsible for recruiting an eagerly anticipated, 14-member signing class for the 2014-15 season which will add depth to the UC roster in several events.

 On the women’s side, she helped mentor Jackie Keire to a pair of American Athletic Conference championships in 2014, while the freshman also qualified for the NCAA Championships in three events.
 Commons-DiSalle has also helped grow the men’s program as they continue a transition to full scholarships which began in 2013.